epishova/Structured-Streaming-Cassandra-Sink/blog_draft.md

 ## How to build and run the app?

 When I moved from PySpark to Scala, it took me a while to understand how build the app.
 So, I included Maven `pom.xml` to the repo.
-You can built the app with Maven by running `mvn package` command.
+You can build the app with Maven by running `mvn package` command.
 After that you can execute the application using `./bin/spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.3.1,datastax:spark-cassandra-connector:2.3.0-s_2.11 --class com.insight.app.CassandraSink.KafkaToCassandra --master spark://ec2-18-232-26-53.compute-1.amazonaws.com:7077 target/cassandra-sink-0.0.1-SNAPSHOT.jar`.

 This example was run on AWS cluster, so if you'd like to test it just replace the addresses of my AWS instances with yours (everything that looks like ec2-xx-xxx-xx-xx.compute-1.amazonaws.com).